yongbinfeng/Pileup_GNN/README.md

 ## Training ##
 Before start training the models, you should first run `prepare_dataset.py` in `/datasets` to construct the training and validation graphs as instructed in **Construct graphs** section.\
 \
 You can specify arguments for training, or it will follow the default sets in the files.
-The particular arguments that need to be set are `pulevel` to specify the nPU of the training dataset.\
+The particular arguments that need to be set are `pulevel` to specify the nPU of the training dataset, the `training_path` and `validation_path` to specify the path for the training and validation graphs being constructed in previous step, plus the `save_dir` to specify the directory you want to save the trained model and some training plots.\
 \
 *Fast simulation dataset:* Training can be on both supervised setting and semi-supervised setting.
 Semi-supervised setting trains on selected charged particles as shown in our paper.
 Supervised training is trained on all neutral particles which only.
 - Semi-supervised training: in `/fast_simulation` directory, run